Kentico/xperience-calendar-component/README.md

 ## Quick Start

-1. In the administration head to Forms and create or edit a form.
+1. In the administration, head to Forms and create or edit a form.
-2. In the Form Builder add a new form component and select Calendar or Multi calendar.
+2. In the Form builder, add a new form component and select Calendar or Multi-Calendar
 3. Configure the Properties of your selected calendar form component.
-4. View the [Single Value Calendar Guide](./docs/Single-Value-Calendar-Component.md) or the [Multi Value Calendar Guide](./docs/Multi-Value-Calendar-Component.md) for more information about each component's properties.
+4. View the [Single Value Calendar Guide](./docs/Single-Value-Calendar-Component.md) or the [Multi-Value Calendar Guide](./docs/Multi-Value-Calendar-Component.md) for more information about each component's properties.
-5. Optionally create and add a dynamic calendar data provider.
+5. Optionally, create and add a dynamic calendar data provider.
 View more about the provider in the [Dynamic Data Provider](./docs/Dynamic-Calendar-Data-Provider.md)

 ## Full Instructions

-View how to configure the [Single Value Calendar](./docs/Single-Value-Calendar-Component.md) or the [Multi Value Calendar](./docs/Multi-Value-Calendar-Component.md).
+View how to configure the [Single Value Calendar](./docs/Single-Value-Calendar-Component.md) or the [Multi-Value Calendar](./docs/Multi-Value-Calendar-Component.md).

 View the [Usage Guide](./docs/Usage-Guide.md) for more detailed instructions.